Meet Our Instructors

 Shane Stump

 A native of Santa Barbara, California, Shane Stump has been an avid explorer and nature lover since early childhood.
 He has spent most of his life adventuring and exploring all over the US, fly-fishing, mountaineering, canoeing and generally enjoying the beauty and majesty of the wilderness wherever he goes.
-He has been leading wilderness trips for over 19 years and joined Chadwick 10 years ago, where he works as a highly-stoked field instructor.
+He has been leading wilderness trips for over 19 years and joined Chadwick over 12 years ago, where he works as a highly-stoked field instructor.
 Shane has a gift for making people laugh and helping students discover their hidden strengths on course.
 He also believes in the power of nature to heal and inspire.
 He graduated from St. John's College in 2002 with a degree in philosophy.
 When he's not working, Shane keeps busy surfing, reading novels, watercoloring, traveling the world, playing basketball and guitar, and sitting still to listen and watch the birds sing and the waves roll in.
 Always on the lookout to find opportunities lurking just below the surface of all things, Shane describes himself as stoked, subterranean and sensitive.
 Each day is a miracle and with this outlook there is no wonder that Shane keeps coming back to bring his own style of service to the world.

 Jamie Tinnin